EnterpriseDB/tpa/CustomCloud/roles/README.md

 common
 ------

-The common role does the following:
+This role should be included first in every deployment playbook.
+It does the following things:

-1. Make sure Python is installed and usable.
+1. Determines and sets ansible_distribution/ansible_os_family/etc. This
-2. Set up generic package repositories if required.
+   is a lightweight alternative to fact discovery via the setup module.
-3. Install any generic packages if required.
+2. Makes sure Python is installed and usable, and installs any other generic packages required (e.g., strace).
-4. Set the system hostname.
+3. Sets the system hostname and installs /etc/hosts and /etc/ssh/known_hosts for every host in the cluster.

 If fact collection is required, it should be performed separately in a play that runs after the one that applies the common role.